axsh/vdc_training/workshop_02_vdc_1host/01_installation.md

 /opt/axsh/wakame-vdc/ruby/bin/rake db:up
 ```

 Wakame-vdc recognises host nodes by their *node id*.
-That is a unique id that AMQP uses to identify each service.
+That is a unique id that RabbitMQ uses to identify each service.
 We will assign the id demo1 to our HVA.

 Edit the file `/etc/default/vdc-hva` and uncomment the following line: